PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 19:44:38
+Last updated: 2024-04-02 19:45:46
-Random Quote: We are stuck with technology when what we really want is just stuff that works. - Douglas Adams
+Random Quote: 'All conditioned things are impermanent' — when one sees this with wisdom, one turns away from suffering. - The Buddha